Partial Distribution Matching via Partial Wasserstein Adversarial Networks: Introduction

 Several PDM methods have been investigated, but they tend to be computationally expensive for large-scale PDM problems, because they generally rely on the correspondence between distributions~\cite{chizat2018scaling,chapel2020partial, mukherjee2021outlier}.
 To address this issue, we propose an efficient PDM algorithm, called partial Wasserstein adversarial network (PWAN), based on deep neural networks and the optimal transport (OT) theory~\cite{villani2016optimal}.
 Our key idea is to partially match the distributions by minimizing their partial Wasserstein-1 (PW) discrepancy~\cite{figalli2010the} which is approximated by a neural network.
 Specifically, we first derive the Kantorovich-Rubinstein (KR) dual form~\cite{villani2003topics} for the PW discrepancy, and show that its gradient can be explicitly computed via its potential.
 These results then allow us to compute the PW discrepancy by approximating the potential using a deep neural network, and minimize it by gradient descent.
 Compared to the existing PDM methods, the proposed PWAN is correspondence-free, thus it is more efficient for large-scale PDM tasks.
 In addition, PWAN is a direct generalization of the well-known DM algorithm Wasserstein GAN (WGAN)~\cite{pmlr-v70-arjovsky17a} for PDM tasks.

-To show the effectiveness of the proposed PWAN, we apply it to two practical tasks: point set registration~\cite{myronenko2006non} and partial domain adaptation~\cite{cao2022big, cao2018partial}, where PWAN is used to match distributions in 3D space and high dimensional feature space respectively.
-Specifically, point set registration~\cite{myronenko2006non} seeks to align two point sets representing incomplete shapes in 3D space.
-We regard point sets as discrete distributions, then the registration problem can be naturally formulated as a PDM problem.
-On the other hand, the goal of partial domain adaptation is to train a classifier for the test data under the assumption that the test and training data are sampled from different domains, and the test label set is a subset of the training label set.
-We formulate the adaptation problem as a PDM problem, where we seek to align the test feature distribution to a fraction of the training feature distribution, so that the classifier learned for the training set can be readily used for the test set.
+To show the effectiveness of the proposed PWAN, we evaluate it on two practical tasks which we formulate as PDM problems: point set registration~\cite{myronenko2006non} and partial domain adaptation~\cite{cao2022big, cao2018partial}.
+Point set registration seeks to align two point sets representing incomplete shapes in 3D space.
+We regard this task as a PDM problem by treating point sets as discrete distributions in 3D space; Partial domain adaptation seeks to align the source domain to a fraction of the reference domain.
+We formulate this task as a PDM problem in the high dimensional space of the extracted features.

-These two PDM tasks have two common challenges: 1) they involve large-scale distributions, such as point sets consisting of $10^5$ points, or large-scale image datasets, and 2) the distributions may be dominated by outliers, \eg, the outlier ratio can be up to $90\%$ in partial adaptation tasks.
-Thanks to its efficient formulation and partial matching principle, PWAN can naturally address these two difficulties.
-The experiment results confirm that PWAN can produce highly robust matching results, and it performs better than or is at least comparable with the state-of-the-art methods.
+These two tasks are challenging because they both require matching large-scale distributions containing a high ratio of outliers.
+Specifically, the distributions may contain up to $10^6$ samples, and the outlier ratio can be up to $90\%$ in adaptation tasks, and $60\%$ in registration tasks.
+Thus, the DM methods and existing correspondence-based PDM methods are difficult to apply.
+In addition, the datasets in adaptation tasks are usually too large to be processed as a whole, thus mini-batch approaches are generally necessary.

+We apply PWAN in its canonical form to registration tasks, and develop an efficient coherence~\cite{myronenko2006non} regularizer to handle the non-rigid deformations of point sets.
+As for adaptation tasks, we extend PWAN to its mini-batch form, which does not introduce mini-batch errors like existing mini-batch OT methods~\cite{fatras2021unbalanced,nguyen2022improving,fatras2020learning}, \ie, it can produce accurate results even with small batch sizes.
+In addition, by utilizing the assumption of the clean source domain, \ie, outliers only exist in the reference domain, we derive a simplified PWAN formulation, which is easier to train, and can be seen as a direct extension of the classic closed-set adaptation methods~\cite{ganin2016domain,shen2018wasserstein}.
+Our numerical experiments show that PWAN can produce highly robust matching results, and perform better than or is at least comparable with the state-of-the-art methods in both tasks.